 Willard Beach is just 5 minutes away from Portland.

 Address – Beach St & Myrtle Ave, South Portland, ME 04106

 3. Wells Beach, Wells

 Wells Beach is one of the dog-friendly beaches in Maine.
-However, there are timings that must be respected and the dogs must be on the least and under the control of a responsible person.
-Cleaning up after the dogs is common courtesy on this beach.
+However, some timings must be respected and the dogs must be on the leash and under the control of a responsible person.
+Cleaning up after the dogs is a common courtesy on this beach.